tancop/ImmersiveMagic/docs/Writing_Recipes.md

   "type": "immersivemagic:sacrifice",
   // resource location for the sacrificed mob "entity": "minecraft:goat",
+  // optional, items used together with the mob "items": [
+    {
+      "item": "minecraft:glass_bottle"
+    }
+  ],
-  // XP points (not levels) taken from the killing player, can be 0 or negative "xp_cost": 15,
+  // XP points (not levels) taken from the killing player, can be negative to give points "xp_cost": 0,
   // stack dropped on the core block after a successful sacrifice "result": {
     "count": 1,